-After I decide whether to get a laptop, ultrabook or gaming laptop, I will then need to decide what processor to go with.
+After looking up gaming laptop reviews, I will then need to decide what processor to go with.
 Some of the things I’m considering are:

 1) It seems that Intel processors cost more than AMD, but is there a significant speed boost to justify the higher price for them?

 2) I read that AMD processors are better for gaming.
 I need to decide if I’m going to play any games on the laptop or if I will keep them on my desktop.

 3) It looks like there are different generations of the Intel processors so I’ll have to keep an eye on that.

 I’m not too worried about the RAM and Hard drive as those are easily upgradeable.
 If I can get a laptop that feels good on my lap and is fast with multiple apps open, I will be A-Okay!

 I’ll update everyone once I purchase a machine.
 Have a happy new year!